GMKR/mcp-imagegen/README.md

   "mcpServers": {
     "imagegenerator": {
       "url": "http://localhost:3000/sse",
+      "env": {
+        "PROVIDER": "replicate",
+        "REPLICATE_API_TOKEN": "your-replicate-api-token"
       }
     }
   }
+}
 ```
-Adjust the `url` to the endpoint of the MCP server you want to use.
+Adjust the `url` to the endpoint of the MCP server you want to use.  `provider` can be "replicate" or "together".

 ## Running locally using stdio

 ### Prerequisites

 - Node.js
-- Together AI API key
+- Together AI API key or Replicate API token

 ### Installation